Hannah Mills

+Mills is currently the on-board strategist for the Emirates Great Britain SailGP Team competing in the SailGP worldwide competition.
+In 2022, Mills and Ben Ainslie launched Athena Pathway, a programme to help fast-track development for female and youth sailors.
+The Athena Pathway team competed in the first ever Women's America's Cup, helmed by Mills.

 Early life

 Mills was born in Cardiff, Wales, and started sailing at Cardiff Sailing Centre (then Llanishen Sailing Centre) when she was 8 years old after trying sailing on a family holiday in Cornwall.
 Mills then started moving up to sail for the Welsh National Optimist Squad and winning the British Optimist Championships in 2001.
 She represented GBR at the 2002 and 2003 Optimist World Championship finishing first girl and fifth over-all in 2003, the best ever result by a British sailor at that championship.

 Mills attended Howell's School, Llandaff in her teen years, with her now retired relative being a teacher there.
 She is part of the schools pay only alumnus programme, sometimes visiting the school to talk about her achievements.

 Career

+470 dinghy
-At the 2011 Skandia Sail for Gold regatta and the 2011 Weymouth & Portland International Regatta, Hannah won a silver medal in the 470 Women class.

-After suffering a black flag in the very first race of the championships, Hannah and her crew Saskia claimed gold at the 2012 470 World Championships in Barcelona.
+At the 2011 Skandia Sail for Gold regatta and the 2011 Weymouth & Portland International Regatta, Mills and her crew Saskia Clark won a silver medal in the women's 470 event.
+At the 2012 470 World Championships in Barcelona, Mills and Clark claimed gold despite having suffered a black flag disqualification in the very first race of the championships.

-On 10 August 2012 Hannah Mills helming for Saskia Clark won a silver medal at the Olympic games in Weymouth.
-Mills battled hard throughout the event, not finishing outside the top 6 the entire regatta.
-She went into the medal race with crew Saskia Clark equal points with the New Zealand team and far enough ahead of the rest of the fleet that both boats were battling it out for Gold and Silver.
-After a great start, however, there was a dramatic wind shift and they came 9th in the medal race, which gave them the Silver medal.
+On 10 August 2012, Mills helming for Clark won a silver medal at the Olympic games in Weymouth.
+Mills battled hard throughout the event, not finishing outside the top six the entire regatta.
+They went into the medal race equal points with the New Zealand team and far enough ahead of the rest of the fleet that both boats were battling it out for gold and silver.
+After a great start, however, there was a dramatic wind shift and they came ninth in the medal race, which gave them the silver medal.

-On 10 December 2014, Mills and Clark were robbed at knifepoint in Rio de Janeiro while in training for the 2016 Olympics.
+Mills and Clark continued towards the 2016 Olympics in Rio de Janeiro.
+On 10 December 2014, they were robbed at knifepoint in Rio de Janeiro while in training for the event.

 Mills and Clark won gold at the 2016 Olympics in Rio de Janeiro.

-In October 2019, Mills was named as one among 12 sailors by British Olympic Association for Tokyo 2020.
+In October 2019, Mills was named as one among twelve sailors by British Olympic Association for Tokyo 2020.

-Mills was selected as one of the GB flag bearers at the 2020 Olympics in Japan, which took place in July 2021.

-On 4 August 2021, Hannah Mills and Eilidh McIntyre won a gold medal in the Women's 470 at the Tokyo Olympics.

-On 2 December 2021, Hannah won the World Sailor of the Year Awards alongside McIntyre.
+She was selected as one of the British flag bearers at the 2020 Olympics in Japan, which took place in July 2021.
+On 4 August 2021, Mills and Eilidh McIntyre won a gold medal in the women's 470 event.
+On 2 December 2021, Mills won the World Sailor of the Year Awards alongside McIntyre.